samparkewolfe/Sound_Control/README.txt

 HOLISTIC
 Stop instrument from running when closed.
+(DONE)
     Get the closed window event.
+(DONE)
 SAVE FILE.
     Save the last files that were loaded into the instruments.
 Stop window resizing.